-Waikiwi soils have a deep rooting depth and high plant available water, meaning there is no significant physical barrier to root growth.
-The soils are well drained but the compact subsoil is slowly permeable, and may cause short-term waterlogging after heavy rainfall.
+Waimatuku soils have moderately high plant available water and moderately deep rooting depth that is limited by the dense lower subsoil.
+The soils are moderately well drained but the compact subsoil is slowly permeable, and may cause short-term waterlogging after heavy rainfall.
 Texture is silt loam in all horizons, with topsoil clay content of 25-30%.
-Waikiwi soils are typically stone free, although the moderately deep phases have gravels between 45 and 90cm depth that may restrict rooting depth and available water to moderately high.
+Waimatuku soils are typically stonefree.